DorAchimier/ApiServer/README.md

 6. username:f password: aa3aa
 7. username:g password: aaa2a
  <br />
-the users above exist, but they have no chats or contacts, you can do whatever you want with them or create a new user.
+The users above exist, but they have no chats or contacts, you can do whatever you want with them or create a new user.